fbpx

 7. Section VII.
 On the interaction between EU regulators, reporting by the European Banking Authority (EBA) and the European Securities and Markets Authority (ESMA).

-For crypto projects, the benefits of mica regulation:
+For crypto projects, the benefits of MiCA regulation:

 • simplifies operations as a single system of license requirements is in place;